 Amaranth (a mah ran th) is a versatile, drought- and weed-resistant crop, making it attractive in many regions of the United States.
-According to the 2002 U.S. Census of Agriculture, 10 farms grew amaranth on 939 acres.
-The 2007 census combined amaranth with other crops for the survey.
 The grain is used almost exclusively for seed production in the United States.

 Amaranth was first used as a grain crop over 6,000 years ago in Central America and is gaining favor today among health-conscious consumers.
 Because it is gluten-free, amaranth is also popular with consumers who have wheat and gluten allergies.
 This grain is high in lysine, well balanced in other amino acids, has a protein content of around 14 to 17 percent and is high in fiber.

 The amaranth plant usually grows to around five or six feet and is maroon or crimson in color.
 The seeds of the plant number in the thousands and are tiny.
 Amaranth seeds are processed into popped, flaked, extruded and ground flour forms.
 They are used in snacks and cereals, and in combination with other grains and flours in baking.
 Amaranth can also be used for ornamental or limited forage purposes.
 In other countries, amaranth leaves are either boiled or eaten as greens.

 A good yield of amaranth is considered to be above 2200lbs/acre.
 Many test plots have repeatedly gotten around 6600lbs/acre of amaranth.
 Production cost for amaranth is estimated at $100 per acre with additional market and transportation cost anywhere from $20 to $200 dollars per acre depending on how far away a wholesaler is.
 Anywhere from $320-$650 in gross returns could be expected per acre of amaranth.